Inflectionary Invariants for Isolated Complete Intersection Curve Singularities: Introduction

 The formulas~\eqref{Eq:FundamentalFormula},~\eqref{eq-fund2}, and~\eqref{eq-fund3} reduce the rather difficult problem of directly computing numbers of limiting inflection points to the problem of computing automatic degeneracies, which are more algebraically accessible and hence easier to compute.

-We now provide a brief summary of our results on computing automatic degeneracies.
-In Theorem~\ref{thm-main2}, we explicitly compute all three automatic degeneracies associated to a node, finding that
+We now provide a summary of our results on computing automatic degeneracies.
+In Theorem~\ref{thm-main2}, we explicitly compute all three automatic degeneracies associated to a node: \begin{theorem*} We have the following formulas:

-The combinatorial formula ${{m+1} \choose 4}$ unsurprisingly appears in the work of Ran on the enumerative geometry of nodal curves (see~\cite{MR3078931} and \S~\ref{sec-ranwithit}).
-We also compute the weight-$2$ type-(a) automatic degeneracy of a cusp, obtaining the following formula:
+\end{theorem*} The combinatorial formula ${{m+1} \choose 4}$ unsurprisingly appears in the work of Ran on the enumerative geometry of nodal curves (see~\cite{MR3078931} and \S~\ref{sec-ranwithit}).
+We also compute the weight-$2$ type-(a) automatic degeneracy of a cusp in Corollary~\ref{cor-cusp}: \begin{theorem*} We have the following formula: